JayWhyKay/cookup/README.md

 # About CookUp

-CookUp is a clone of Meetup.
+CookUp is a mobile friendly clone of Meetup.
 CookUp is a website designed with foodies in mind.
 It provides an online community for chefs and food enthusiasts to arrange events.

 [Click here to view CookUp Live Site](https://cook-up-jk.herokuapp.com/)